 Maori tattoos stand as some of the most visually stunning tribal tattoo designs in the world.
-Maori tattoos are a type of Polynesian tattoo design, but have developed their own extremely unique identity.
+It is a type of Polynesian tattoo design but have developed their own extremely unique identity.
 The art of Tattooing is considered sacred among the Maori people of New Zealand.
-Its exact origin is unknown.
-It was probably passed to them from the East Polynesian Islands.
+The exact origin of Maori tattoo is unknown, but it was probably passed to them from the East Polynesian Islands.

 - 1 History of Maori Tattoos

-- 2 Maori Tattoo Designs today
+- 3 Maori Tattoo Designs today

-- 5 Maori Tattoo Designs and Ideas
+- 6 Maori Tattoo Designs and Ideas

 History of Maori Tattoos